Three Steps to Empower Your Workforce with Incentives & Recognition

 2019 L&D Industry Overview: Businesses Step Up Investments in Training Platforms

 We’ve all heard the old joke about two CEOs debating whether they should train their employees and be afraid that they will leave to work at some other company or leave things as they are and “enjoy” the retention of poorly-skilled people.
 Today, all executives know that those who ask themselves “to train or not to train” are doomed.
+Here, we look at the current state of the LMS market.

 Today the joke goes on with one of the CEOs asking, “Can you afford not to have a learning platform in your company?”